blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 Reusing public types in the type system comes with the potential disadvantage of not fully conforming to a user's intention.
 If a user is interested in a public type but needs certain additional properties to make the type usable for their use case, they would have to recreate the type themself in the current system.

+The types in the type systems all specify JSON Schema's `{ "additionalProperties": false }` which has implications for how the schemas can be composed together, which will be addressed in this proposal.

 Allowing for entity types to be extended in the Block Protocol means that a user could still make use of public types when they want to define types for their domain.
-As an alternative to extending, type duplication (or type forking) is a less compatible way to make use of existing public types, without a direct data mapping strategy.
+As an alternative to extending types, type duplication (or type forking) is a less compatible way to make use of existing public types, without a direct data mapping strategy.

 This RFC introduces a way for types to be extended in a way where the reusability and sharing aspects of the Block Protocol are maintained, and a way for types to be duplicated in case extending types is insufficient.